cs-schmidt/cs-schmidt/README.md

 My name is **Ethan** and I'm a web developer from Calgary, Alberta, with a background in mathematical sciences.
-I enjoy building both frontend and fullstack web applications, where I mainly focus on core web technologies and the MERN stack.
+I enjoy building both frontend and fullstack web applications, where I mainly focus on core web technologies, React, and TypeScript.

 ---